Future Preparedness Programme: Climate-Related Environmental Management

 Strand three: Future Preparedness Grants

 The aim of the Future Preparedness Grants scheme is to support museums to be able to conduct and commission the necessary research, reports and surveys to inform action plans for future resilience, build evidence for advocacy, and support future planning and funding applications for capital development to improve the long-term sustainability and environmental resilience of existing museum buildings and collections.
-The Future Preparedness Grant scheme opens for application on 6 October 2025 and closes at 4pm on 6 February 2026.
-For more information visit here.
+The Future Preparedness Grant applicants will be notified on the outcome of their applications the week of 16 March 2026.

 Strand four: Capital Development Network